-In this round-up, we’ve focused on 17 of London’s lesser-known cafés and restaurants in parks, gardens and other open green spaces.
+In this round-up, we’ve focused on London’s lesser-known cafés and restaurants in parks, gardens and other open green spaces.
 There’s something for everyone: kid-friendly eateries, smart venues, Italian and Indian food, kosher food, social enterprises and community cafés, and gourmet destinations for dressing up and enjoying cocktails, art and music.

 Unless otherwise stated, the venues are open all year round.
 However, do phone and check the opening hours if you’re making a special journey: many cafés’ hours are flexible and vary according to the seasons, the weather and how busy the park is.
 So…take a break from your everyday routine, enjoy a brisk walk in a green space with friends, and then unwind in fresh air surrounded by fragrant flowers and awe-inspiring beauty.

 Pistachios In The Park Café, Coram’s Fields, Bloomsbury

 Despite being centrally located, Coram’s Fields remains little-known.
 Situated between King's Cross and Holborn, the seven-acre park was originally the grounds of a hospital for unwanted children during the Georgian era.
 The hospital was demolished in the 1920s, and the space was turned into London’s first public playground for children.
 It was named Coram’s Fields, after the philanthropist Thomas Coram who had built the hospital.
 It’s now run by a charity, and houses youth and children’s centres, a community nursery and a city farm, all of which are free to use.